 Why I Hate C64 Pseudo Code

-If you've ever trawled through the many detailed coding article on Codebase64.org, at some point you will have come across something that looks like this:
+If, as a Commodore 64 programming fan, you've ever trawled through the many detailed 6502 coding articles on Codebase64.org, at some point you will have come across something that looks like this:

 (Taken from this original article).